-The California 4-H Management Board is composed of UC 4-H members and adult volunteer directors who do the following: provide leadership for area programming; assess local and area needs; connect state and area programming; increase awareness, visibility, outreach, and participation in the program; and raise money in support of the program.
+The California 4-H Management Board is composed of UC 4-H members and adult volunteer directors who provide leadership for area programming; assess local and area needs; connect state and area programming; increase awareness, visibility, outreach, and participation in the program; and raise money in support of the program.
 The Management Board has a variety of committees.
-Applicants must be 14 years old or older, and new members are selected annually.
-For more information or to apply, go to the California 4-H Youth Development website.
+New members are selected annually.
+For more information or to apply go to http://4h.ucanr.edu/Get Involved/Management Board/